bhargavachary/bhargavachary.github.io/_pages/favorites.md

   overlay_color: "#000"
   overlay_filter: "0.5"
   overlay_image: intro.jpg
-excerpt: "Dive into my all-time favorite posts—each one a journey worth taking.
+excerpt: "Here is an invitation to dive into my all-time favorite posts—each one a journey worth taking.
 Explore and discover; you won't be disappointed!"

 feature_row3:
   - image_path: f5.jpg